How to Shovel Snow: Avoiding Low Back Pain this Winter

 - If possible, don’t shovel.
 Consider an alternative snow removal method, such as a snow blower.

 Snow shoveling is a frequent cause of back injuries.
 If you experience pain while shoveling, you should stop immediately.
 Fortunately, most injuries tend to be musculoskeletal in nature and are self-limiting.
 Home therapies include rest, ice, and non-steroidal anti-inflammatory drugs such as ibuprofen.
-If symptoms persist you should seek initial treatment from your primary care doctor who may consider physical therapy, an X-ray, and/or muscle relaxants.
+If symptoms persist, seek initial treatment from your primary care doctor who may consider physical therapy, an X-ray, and/or muscle relaxants.
 For low back pain lasting greater than six weeks, a referral to a specialist is warranted.
 We are happy to see you here at our Comprehensive Spine Center!

-Remember snow shoveling also places significant stress on your heart..
+Snow shoveling also places significant stress on your heart.
 If you experience chest pain or shortness of breath you should stop immediately, call 9-1-1 and seek urgent medical attention.

 Keith Scarfo, DO, MS

 Dr. Keith-Austin Scarfo is a board certified physician in both anesthesiology and pain medicine.
-Dr. Scarfo is on staff at Rhode Island Hospital with the Norman Prince Spine Institute and holds a faculty appointment as an Assistant Professor – Department of Neurosurgery, The Warren Alpert Medical School of Brown University.
+Dr. Scarfo is the co-director of the Norman Prince Spine Institute and holds a faculty appointment as an associate professor – Department of Neurosurgery, The Warren Alpert Medical School of Brown University.